24 April 2018

-There’s an automatically-generated documentation (we all know how much developers hate to write any docs, leave alone supporting them in a long term).
+- There’s automatically-generated documentation (we all know how much developers hate to write any docs, leave alone supporting them in the long term).
 Plus a fancy mini-console to run simple queries and play around with the examples.

 - You don’t have to worry about things like filters, paging mechanisms, or error messages.
 This stuff can be enabled with just a few lines of code.

 If I was about to present estimation for building from scratch an API which, for example, handles about 3 database entities (let’s say, we have a school with classes, teachers and students and need to build a really simple CRM) with some authorisation, filters, paging and documentation, I’d say it’d took about 2-3 weeks to implement.
 With API Platform we can prepare it in one day.

 RAD is only good at the beginning, as when you go deeper, there are always problems.
 Isn’t it the same here?

 Yes – that’s also true in this situation.
 After the basic setup, things tend to be a little more complicated than in the tutorial on the API Platform’s website (BTW: a very good tutorial).
 After you create a database as you like and configure all the relations, you’ll probably need some custom fields or some custom business logic for your API.
 You start to look for the code and it occurs that there isn’t any!
 You have to do everything via the special filters or create customised controllers.
 And both solutions require a pretty good knowledge of Symfony – the framework on which everything’s built here (I’ll get back to it later).

 Is this for basic projects or rather for advanced ones?